 Literacy Class Effects Positive Change

-GFA-supported women missionaries offer many services to the communities they serve in.
+Gospel for Asia (GFA)-supported women missionaries offer many services to the communities they serve in.
 A group of women missionaries, Saachi, Sadna, Madhul and Kamya, observed the need around them and knew many women could benefit from learning how to read and write, so they conducted literacy classes.

 Seven women attended their first class.
 These women were laborers and daily wage workers.
 The Women’s literacy program not only offered training in reading and writing, it also provided useful information about the effects of tobacco and alcohol.
 After several classes, many of the women quit their habits when they realized the negative affects these things were having on their health.